Unlock the Benefits of Computer Vision without Breaching the GDPR - A Guide to Protecting Personal Data

 Clearly indicate where CCTV cameras are located, such as by displaying GDPR-compliant CCTV signs.
 In the workplace, you should back this up with briefings (for example, during induction) to inform employees about who can see the live stream, any recordings made, and how these will be used.

-The most transparent approach would be to show staff examples of the data collection.
+Show staff examples of the safety data collection output and explain how to raise questions.
 Remind people of their rights.
-Under EU and UK law, they have the right to view any recorded video in which they are identifiable.
+Under EU and UK law, they have the right to view any recorded video in which they are identifiable, a process known as a Data Subject Access Request (DSAR).

 If you have existing CCTV cameras, ensure you have a description of their legal basis.
-This should balance the legitimate interests of the organization with the privacy rights of individuals.
+This should include a balancing test that weighs the legitimate interests of the organization against the privacy rights of individuals.

 Ensuring transparency and trust

-You might also be looking for examples of behavior to identify training or coaching needs.
+You might also be looking for examples of unsafe behaviors to identify training or coaching needs.

 Communicate new functions for CCTV to workers.
 Be transparent that in the event of an accident, you might have to identify people within the video, particularly where a regulator is involved in an investigation.

-Use computer vision systems that blur the faces of people within the video clips to comply with this principle.
+Use computer vision tools that blur faces in stored clips, so teams can learn from events without keeping identifiable footage.
+Irreversible redaction helps prevent later re-identification through facial detail.
 Additionally, avoid recording the audio of personal conversations, as this also breaches this principle.

 Control access to information by restricting who can view or edit it.
 Look for systems that allow you to manage access levels for different staff.

 There should be a written retention policy for any images stored.
 Your organization must justify how long the video is kept.
-For example, a month is probably long enough for a crime to be detected.
+Many teams start with a 30-day window, then adjust based on incident frequency, legal requirements, and the outcomes of a DPIA.
+Consult with your Data Protection Officer (DPO) to establish appropriate retention periods.

 If an accident occurs, relevant CCTV footage may be stored longer for investigation purposes.

-Social media images prove that “the camera never lies” is a myth.
-Any CCTV images retained must be accurate.
-Time stamps and locations must be retained, and it should be obvious if any annotations have been made to the images.
+Social media images prove that "the camera never lies" is a myth.
+Any stored CCTV clips must be accurate.
+Keep time stamps and locations with each clip, and make annotations obvious.
+Keep change logs for edits to clips and metadata so you can explain what changed, when, and who approved it.

 If people are identifiable in images, they have the right to challenge any labels assigned to those images.
 For example, don't label a clip "worker being careless."